Apostille for Divorce Decrees — California Guide

 After verification, an apostille is attached to make the document valid for use in Hague Convention countries.

 If the receiving country is not part of the Hague Convention, the document will require authentication + consular legalization instead of an apostille.
+Some countries may also require certified translations of your divorce decree.
+Learn more about certified translation for apostille documents

 If you're unsure which you need, I can confirm based on the destination country.